Meet Our Instructors

 I firmly believe that music is an essential part of life.
 Every student deserves the opportunity to grow and experience music-making regardless of age, financial status, or other circumstances.
 In my teaching, I strive to nurture musicality, technical proficiency, and appreciation of music.
 I work to cater to every student's needs based on their level of proficiency and hope to create a safe environment in which the student can express themselves freely.

-Evan Ritter, Piano
+Evan Ritter,

 • Hailed by the Jack Kent Cooke Foundation as an artist “...poised to make an impact ... that will transform our lives and society,” Evan Ritter is a multifaceted pianist, composer, and teacher.
 His musical life began at the Suzuki Music Institute of Dallas where he studied violin with Nicolette Solomon and piano with Dr. Bret Serrin.
 While at SMID, Evan gave his public concerto debut with the Plano Symphony Orchestra two years after beginning piano lessons.
 He remained a piano student of Dr. Serrin until his high school graduation.
 Since then, he has captivated audiences worldwide and enjoyed a versatile career as a soloist and collaborative pianist in the USA, Canada, Europe, and Asia.